hungvv2808/magento2_docker_setup/README.md

     - Connect to database container CLI:

-            $ docker exec -it mysql bash
+            $ docker exec -it magentomysql bash